Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Appendix

 \subsection{Comparison with DPM-Solver}

 In this section, we compare DDIM-GMM-ORTHO-VUB and DPM-Solver \citep{Lu_2022_arXiv} samplers on the class-conditional model trained on ImageNet.
 During inference, we use classifier-free guidance with weights (2.5, 5) and run each sampler for 10 and 100 steps.
 For the DDIM-GMM-ORTHO-VUB sampler, $\eta$ is set to 0.
-The results listed in Table~\ref{tab:imagenet_cfg_dpmsolver_results} suggest DDIM-GMM-ORTHO-VUB is superior to DPM-Solver in all cases, with the exception of lower guidance scale (2.5) using 10 sampling steps.
+The results listed in Table~\ref{tab:imagenet_cfg_dpmsolver_results} suggest DDIM-GMM-ORTHO-VUB is superior to DPM-Solver in all cases on the FID metric.
+This is also true with the IS metric with the exception of lower guidance scale (2.5) using 10 sampling steps.